microsoft/satcheljs/docs/best-practices/mutators-and-orchestrators.md

 ## Mutators

-* Mutators should typically be small, scoped to a single store or portion of a store and only concerned with setting or updating data in that store.
+* **Mutators should be targeted**.
+They are typically small, scoped to a single store or portion of a store and only concerned with setting or updating data in that store.
-* Mutators should maintain the internal consistency of a store.
+* **Mutators should maintain the internal consistency of a store.**
   For example, if a store contains several tables with related data, the mutators should make sure all applicable tables get updated.
-* Mutators should not throw exceptions.
+* **Mutators should not throw exceptions.**
   If necessary, a mutator can set some state in the store to indicate an error.

 ## Orchestrators